 - Pregnant women

 - Children under 5 (and especially younger than 2)

 - People over the age of 65

 - Those with weakened immune systems and chronic medical conditions

 - Residents of nursing homes and long-term care facilities

 Many of those who show symptoms of flu activity (cough, sore throat, headaches, fatigue, body/muscle aches, runny or stuffy nose, fever) are making outpatient visits or are being hospitalized.
-The CDC says the number is higher than in the past five flu seasons.
 Medical assistants are needed to help with the influx of patients who harbor infection, helping physicians who are extra busy and who need to focus on diagnosis and treatment.
 The medical assistant can be a lifesaver to a doctor or medical facility, performing the following tasks:

 - Welcoming patients and surveying the situation